 Who needs to quarantine?

-*Every person arriving in Australia from overseas is required to enter a 14 day period of quarantine at their point of arrival into Australia.
+- arriving in Australia from overseas – you are required to quarantine for 14 days at the port of arrival

-See Coming to Tasmania for more information on Tasmanian border restrictions and quarantine requirements.
+See Coming to Tasmania for more information on Tasmanian border restrictions.

 What does ‘quarantine’ mean?

 During the 14 days of quarantine, you must stay at home or in your accommodation, except to access important, arranged medical care.
 Don’t go to public places, including work, school, childcare, university, shops or attend public gatherings.
-Only people who usually live with you should be in the home.
-Do not see visitors.
+People who usually live with you can remain in the home, but you must not have visitors.

 What do I need to do?

-If you’ve been told to quarantine and are not required to stay in government provided accommodation, you must stay at your home or accommodation (unless you need medical care).
+If you’ve been told to quarantine and are not required to stay in government-designated accommodation, you must stay at your home or accommodation (unless you need medical care).

 You cannot attend public places, including: